Drug Resistance & Adherence

 That is why it is important to tell any doctor if you are on HIV medications as it will influence the type of other drugs that can be prescribed to you.
 Some HIV drugs interact more than other HIV drugs with other medicines.
 Your HIV pharmacist also needs to know what other drugs you are taking other than HIV treatments, for this same reason.

 You should tell your doctor and pharmacist about every treatment you are currently taking or may take – this also includes any medicines, herbs, or supplements you buy without a script off the chemist store, supermarket, or health-food store shelves.

-It is also important to know that drugs interactions can also be the reason that treatment side effect occur, because the amount of drug levels in your body can be associated with the emergence of side effects.
+It is also important to know that drugs interactions can also be the reason that treatment side-effects occur.
+This is because the incorrect level of medication in your body can be associated with the emergence of different side effects.

 For further information on HIV drug interactions, including an interactive database as well as a useful App for your iPhone or iPad or other mobile device, please visit HIV Drug Interactions’ website.

 A lack of adherence to antiretroviral therapies (cART) has been shown to be a major determinant of the emergence of drug resistant HIV (which generates drugs resistance within the person living with HIV) .

 Whilst transmission of drug resistant viruses occurs, it is usual only “partial resistance”, which does not automatically mean that all of the available HIV drugs won’t work.
 Essentially, most drug resistance may only mean that some drugs do not work as well, but some still are still effective for treating HIV.
 In these situations, people with HIV may require more complex treatment regimens (i.e. the number of HIV drugs required may increase beyond the standard 3 drug regimen).